5 Mise en place

-This may seem counter-intuitive, but the best way to start any programming project - and in particular, research project - is to use a pencil and paper.
+This may seem counter intuitive, but the best way to start any programming project - and in particular, research project - is to use a pencil and paper.
 On this paper you should outline every step (broadly speaking, not literally every line of code) that you’ll take for the project.
 This is a useful process at the start of a project to step back from the code and think about the overarching goal of the project - and what you need to do to get there.
-For example, let’s think about doing research using the US Border Patrol data that we scraped in Chapter 15.
+For example, let’s think about doing research using data from the US Border Patrol data (We’ll actually work on this data in Chapter 22).
+The US Border Patrol releases data as PDFs, which have a table showing the annual number of apprehensions they make.
 We want to see if a policy change affected apprehensions at the border.
 On the data side, that’d require scraping and cleaning the PDFs.
 On the analysis side, we’d probably want to do a time-series graph showing apprehensions over time, and run a regression to see if the policy had a significant effect.
 So here we have four broad categories of work (scraping, cleaning, graphing, running a regression) for a fairly simple policy evaluation.
-Within each category you can make a number of subcategories.
-For example, in scraping you might want to add download the PDFs, see how each table relates to each other, figure out which parts of the tables are actually relevant, etc. We can probably break down these subcategories even further if we want.
+Within each category you can make a number of subcategories of steps you need to do.
+For example, in the scraping category you might want to add the following subcategories: download the PDFs, see how each table relates to each other, figure out which parts of the tables are actually relevant, etc. We can probably break down these subcategories even further if we want.

 You essentially want to build a roadmap to follow - you can, of course, deviate from this roadmap if necessary - as you work on the project.
 This is useful for two reasons.
 First, writing out what you need to do will often clarify exactly what you need to do.
 Knowing that you’ll want a time-series graph, for example, will mean that you need to have your data aggregated into a certain time unit.
 Knowing this before-hand will save you time as you’ll have a tangible goal to work towards and don’t have to keep stopping during your work to figure out what to do next.

 We’ve talked about projects in an abstract sense - that they are research papers or specific data exploration jobs.
-RStudio provides, a bit confusingly, something called an R Project which is merely a helpful way to organize folders for a specific project (paper, data exploration, etc.) that you do.
+RStudio provides, a bit confusingly, something called an R Project, which is merely a helpful way to organize folders for a specific project (paper, data exploration, etc.) that you do.
 When you do a project, I recommend keeping everything for that project in a single folder on your computer.
 Below is an image showing all of the folders I use for my various R work.
 As you can see from the file names, each folder is for a separate project, and there is not overlap between them - each project is independent.
-Within each folder is a structured way to organize the folders and files that I believe is one of the best ways to organize data for research projects.

-First, we’ll explain how to set up an R Project through R Studio, and why you would want to do it.
+First, I’ll explain how to set up an R Project through RStudio, and why you would want to do it.
 There are two main reasons to want to use an R Project.
 First, throughout this book I had you set your working directory so that R knew where to look for a particular file.
 In R Projects, by default the working directory is in that project’s folder.
 So if you had a file

-To make an R Project, start by clicking the File button on the top left corner of RStudio and then click New Project.
+To make an R Project, start by clicking the File button on the top-left corner of RStudio and then click New Project.
 This will open up a window that has three options: New Directory, Existing Directory, and Version Control.
-New Directory says that the project we are making is going to be in a brand new folder that we’re (R will do this automatically) going to create.
+New Directory says that the project we are making is going to be in a brand-new folder that we’re (R will do this automatically) going to create.
 This is the one you’ll click on in the majority of cases.
 Existing Directory is for making a folder in an existing folder, which doesn’t have too many useful cases.
 The Version Control is taking a project that someone else has created and downloading it to your computer.
-We’ll cover this more in Chapter 21.
+We’ll cover this more in Chapter 9.

 Once you’ve clicked New Directory, it’ll change the window to ask you what type of project you want.
-The below two figures show all the different types of projects R can make (installing some R packages such as
+The following two figures show all the different types of projects R can make (installing some R packages, such as

 Now it’ll have a window that says Create New Project up top.
 In the Directory name: section you write the name of your R Project.
-Keep this short and (though not required) follow normal R naming conventions such as all lowercase letters and underscores separating words.
 This will be the name of your folder so you want it descriptive enough to understand (and for collaborators to understand) what it is for, without being overly long.
-Once you have a name you can click the Browse… button on the right and go to the folder on your computer where you want to put this folder (ideally, you’ll put it in a folder which is backed up by something like Dropbox).
-Make sure the Create a git repository checkbox is selected, and we’ll explain why in Chapter 21.
+Once you have a name you can click the Browse… button on the right and go to the folder on your computer where you want to put this folder (ideally, you’ll put it in a folder that is backed up by something like DropBox).
+Make sure the Create a git repository checkbox is selected, and we’ll explain why in Chapter 9.
 Click Create Project and R will make the project folder on your computer and open that project in RStudio.

-The final two important folders are “R” and “data”.
+The final two important folders are “R” and “data.”
 In the R folder - as you may have guessed - belong the various R scripts that you write during the project.
-In Section 18.3, we’ll talk in detail as to how to organize these scripts.
-Inside the “data” folder I made two subfolders: “raw” and “clean”.
+In Section 5.3, we’ll talk in detail as to how to organize these scripts.
+Inside the “data” folder I made two subfolders: “raw” and “clean.”
 The raw folder is where you’ll store the data exactly as you got it (for cases where the data is acquired through webscraping, this isn’t necessary).
-This folder will have, for example, the PDFs that you intend to scrape, and the .csv files downloaded from a different source.
-It is important to keep this data always unchanged (change only in your R code and save the output to a new file) so you can replicate your results from the original data.
-In the clean data is that final data output from your work to clean and manipulate (e.g. subset, aggregate) the data.
-It isn’t strictly necessary to even output a final dataset - you could just rerun your code from the original data each time, and this is fine if your code is very quick to run - but I think it is important both for safekeeping and to be able to share with others.
+This folder will have, for example, the PDFs that you intend to scrape, or .csv files with crime data in them.
+It is important to keep this data always unchanged (change it only in R and save the output to a new file) so you can replicate your results from the original data.
+In the clean folder is that final data output from your work to clean and manipulate (e.g. subset, aggregate) the data.
+It isn’t strictly necessary to even output a final data set - you could just rerun your code from the original data each time, and this is fine if your code is very quick to run - but it is important both for safekeeping and to be able to share with others.
 If you collaborate with people, you’ll want to be able to send them the data so they can examine it without having to run all of your code themselves.

 If you are like many people who start programming, all of your code will be in a single R script.
 This is fine when you’re first getting familiar with R and don’t want to go searching for code in places when you’re still uncomfortable with the language.
 As you become more familiar with R - and as your projects get more complex - you’ll want to start making multiple R scripts in a single project.

 Above is a folder for the code used to analyze data for a paper examining perceptions of outdoor lighting.
-There are five R scripts in the folder - clean.R, census.R, tables.R, graphs.R, and utils.R - and these are the only ones used for this project.3.
-Each of these files (utils.R is an exception) has a particular role to play in the analysis of the data.
+There are five R scripts in the folder - clean.R, census.R, tables.R, graphs.R, and utils.R - and these are the only ones used for this project.4 Each of these files (utils.R is an exception) has a particular role to play in the analysis of the data.
 The first file, clean.R is just code that cleans up the survey data and makes it ready to be analyzed and graphed.
 The census.R file has code that cleans Census data that my co-author and I use to compare our survey sample to the general public.
-As this is a separate dataset than the survey data, I have it in its own R script. tables.R and graphs.R are the code to make descriptive statistics tables and figures for the paper, respectively.
-While you could combine the code in these files into a single R script - and the code in each is not very long (shorter than the code in almost every chapter in this book) - it makes it harder to handle (much like reading an article with no space between the lines).
+As this is a separate data set than the survey data, I have it in its own R script. tables.R and graphs.R are the code to make descriptive statistics tables and figures for the paper, respectively.
 I chose these files because they are doing fairly separate tasks, all with the goal of turning raw data into a research paper.

 In addition to having separate scripts for each major part of your project, you will want to organize each individual script into relatively modular parts.
-Whereas each script is like a book chapter, the code inside the script should be like paragraphs, separated into distinct chunks (similar to the chunks in an RMarkdown file).
+Whereas each script is like a book chapter, the code inside the script should be like paragraphs, separated into distinct chunks.
 For example, let’s say you have some raw data and want to subset it, change some values (e.g. renaming F to Female, M to Male), and then aggregate to a larger geographic area.
-This is a three-step process - subset, change, aggregate - so you’ll want to have three different parts of your R Script dedicated to this.
+This is a three-step process - subset, change, aggregate - so you’ll want to have three different parts of your R script dedicated to this.
 Now, if this is a simple process (and it will always depend on the data and what you want to do with it), you may want to have each step in its own Section (as we’ll discuss next).
 If it’s relatively simple and takes only a few lines per step, you’ll likely just want to have a line break between steps and identify your choices in comments.
-It’s hard to give precise rules on how to do this as it really does depend on personal preference - I think having more comments and line breaks early in your experience is better as it’s a good foundation, and you can alter it to suit your preferences as you get more experience.
+It’s hard to give precise rules on how to do this as it really does depend on personal preference - I think having more comments and line breaks early in your R career is best as you’re still learning R, and it is good practice to comment your code.
+You can always alter this balance to suit your preferences as you gain more experience.

 The goal of making modular code is to avoid having a large amount of code without breaks or comments - that’d be like reading a run-on sentence.
-We’ll talk about comments more in Section 19.2.1, but here you should explain your choices (e.g. “Subset to only violent crime and property crime”) to inform collaborators (other people and yourself in the future who will likely forget what or why you did something), but without writing too much.
-Generally the rule of thumb is to have comments for why you did something, not explaining what as the what can be deduced from looking at the code.
+We’ll talk about comments more in Section 6.2.1, but here you should explain your choices (e.g. “Subset to only violent crime and property crime”) to inform collaborators (other people and yourself in the future who will likely forget what or why you did something), but without writing too much.
+Generally the rule of thumb is to have comments for why you did something, not explaining what you did.
 I think a mix of what and why is helpful as it’s quicker than looking at the code, especially if your code is complex.
 Like a lot of your work, however, this depends on the project and your audience - if you’re working with someone new to R, having more comments explaining what you did is helpful.

-When you have major parts of a script, you should have something to indicate that this is a distinct section from other parts.
-RStudio has a handy tool to help make that distinction by creating Sections in your R Script.
-Press the keys Control+Shift+R (Command+Shift+R in a Mac) and it will open up a window where you can set a section label (note that this will only work in an R Script, not an RMarkdown file).
-Enter in the name of the section you want and click OK and it’ll add that to where your cursor was in the R Script.
-You can also do this by simply adding four dashes (—-) on the end of a comment
+When you have major parts of an R script, you should have something to indicate that this is a distinct section from other parts.
+RStudio has a handy tool to help make that distinction by creating sections in your R script.
+Press the keys Control+Shift+R (Command+Shift+R in a Mac), and it will open up a window where you can set a section label.
+Write the name of the section you want and click OK, and it’ll add that to where your cursor was in the R Script.
+You can also do this by simply adding four dashes on the end of a comment.

 violent_crimes <- c("murder", "rape", "robbery", "assault").